 - Garnish with fresh parsley and serve with my homemade ranch dressing.

 - If you want to use a large head of cauliflower instead of the bags of cauliflower rice, steam the cauliflower for about 5 minutes until just fork tender.
-Add the cauliflower to the food processor/blender and process until broken down into small chunks.
+Add the cauliflower to the food processor/blender and process until finely minced.
 Do not over process or it will become a mash.
 You will get about 4 cups out of a large head of cauliflower.

 - These will last in an airtight container for up to one week.